rishipurwar1/react-sql-editor-view/README.md

 ## 👨‍💻 Features

-- [x] User can get data of any of the below SQL queries either by using Text Editor or Sidebar Menu.
+:white_check_mark: User can get data of any of the below SQL queries either by using Text Editor or Sidebar Menu.
-- [x] User can filter data directly by clicking the Table Headers title.
+:white_check_mark: User can filter data directly by clicking the Table Headers title.
-- [x] User can search for a particular data using the search bar.
+:white_check_mark: User can search for a particular data using the search bar.
-- [x] User can navigate to different pages using pagination.
+:white_check_mark: User can navigate to different pages using pagination.
-- [x] User can download the data in both CSV and JSON Format in just one click.
+:white_check_mark: User can download the data in both CSV and JSON Format in just one click.
-- [x] User can see query runtime in milliseconds(ms).
+:white_check_mark: User can see query runtime in milliseconds(ms).

 ## ✍️ Predefined SQL Queries